-I spent these times, the best part of a decade; finding ways to try and subdue my anxieties.
+I spent these times, the best part of a decade, finding ways to try and subdue my anxieties.
 Meanwhile, I was still trying to fit in and maintain the illusion that I was a 'normal' socialite.
-Trying to last until 4am when the clubs closed.
-I wanted to be part of the taxi-queue victory parade for full-time partiers.
+Trying to last until 4am when the clubs closed so I could be part of the taxi-queue victory parade for full-time partiers.

 The trouble with a coping mechanism is that it never addresses the problem.
 It doesn't ever make you feel better.
 It just delays the onset of despair.
 And amplifies it when it arrives.

 It is this ruminating that is often the catalyst for depression.
 Or at least, it is in my case.
 The constant battle with yourself to be better.
 The over analytical views you take of your work or yourself.
 The feeling that you don't deserve any credit you receive.
 These feelings are all too real in our industry.
 Because in this industry, it is rare for you to come up with anything on your own.
 Clients give briefs to designers.
 Designers then give work to developers.
 When you reach the end of a project, it is often easy to feel like the team has carried you, or that they have handed you an idea.
-A councillor would label this 'imposter syndrome'.
+My councillor would label this 'imposter syndrome'.
 It is the inability to accept an accomplishment, despite the external evidence staring you in the face.

 So how do we deal with this?

 When somebody compliments you, believe it and take it on board.
 Very few people hand out lies as compliments, so if they tell you they like your work, it's likely that they do.

 Say thank you, pat yourself on the back, and don't always dwell on what you felt you could have done better.